 Current land use is almost exclusively single family residential.
-There are a few apartments in the City, however, no apartment complexes are allowed under current zoning.
+There are a few apartments in the city, however, no apartment complexes are allowed under current zoning.
 The city is divided into three residential density zones allowing for 8,000 square foot lots, 10,000 square foot lots, and 12,000 square foot lots.
-15,000 square foot lots have been requested by some residents of River Heights but at present no zone of that size exists.
-There are also Planned Unit Development, and Commercial and Mixed-use zones available but they have been used on a limited basis to date.
+Some residents of River Heights have requested 15,000 square foot lots, but at present no zone of that size exists.
+There are also Planned Unit Development and Commercial zones available, but they have been used on a limited basis to date.

 Intense development of commercial use is occurring on land adjacent to River Heights to the west and southwest in the cities of Logan and Providence.
-Community leaders of the city recognize the need for commercial zoning within River Heights for a number of reasons:
+Community leaders of the city recognize the need for commercial zoning within River Heights for several reasons:

-- 1. Landowners of properties adjacent to current commercial use will likely want the option to zone commercially; - 2.
-In some cases, it may be the best "use" fit for the area; - 3.
+- 1. Landowners of properties adjacent to current commercial use will likely want the option to zone commercially. - 2.
+In some cases, it may be the best "use" fit for the area. - 3.
 There is an increased revenue need to support city infrastructure; and - 4.
-It is important to design commercial and mixed-use zones that will best serve the city.
+It is important to design a commercial zone that will best serve the city.